Deshishiva/football-/README.md

 Falls back to mock data automatically if live feeds are not provided

 Designed to be easily extended with real exchanges and market data

+IMPORTANT NOTE:

+1. This project runs fully without API keys by default and automatically falls back to a mock feed when live credentials are not provided.

+2. Live WebSocket feeds, market tickers, and Kalshi demo integrations are included to demonstrate production-ready system design rather than live execution.

+3. All keys and URLs are intentionally excluded from the repository for security and evaluation purposes.

+4. The architecture is designed so real APIs can be plugged in later with minimal changes